petrelharp/ftprime_ms/talks/broad_12_mar_2018.md

 1. All marginal trees match the corresponding subtree in the input tree sequence.

-2. Every non-sample vertex in marginal trees have at least two children.
+2. Every non-sample node in marginal trees have at least two children.

-3. All nodes and edges ancestral at least one sample.
+3. All nodes and edges are ancestral to at least one sample.

 4. No adjacent redundant edges
     (e.g., $(\ell, x, p, c) + (x, r, p, c) \rightarrow (\ell, r, p, c)$).